theolebeau/thlb_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a PhD student in the Cosmology team at the Institut d'Astrophysique Spatiale (IAS), Paris-Saclay University, under the supervision of Nabila Aghanim (CNRS Research director, IAS Paris-Saclay University) and Jenny Sorce (CNRS Reseacher, CRIStAL Lille University).

-I'm interested in the physics of galaxy clusters, during my PhD I study the physics processes contributing to the hydrostatic mass bias using cosmological simulations of the Local Universe as part of the LOCALIZATION collaboration.
+I'm interested in understanding physics processes of the gas in galaxy clusters and their local environment such as turbulence, shocks and accretion.
+I try to quantify their contribution to the hydrostatic mass bias using state-of-the-art hydrodynamical constrained cosmological simulations reproducing the Local Universe as part of the LOCALIZATION collaboration.
+In particular, I extensively used a zoom-in simulated replica of the Virgo cluster.

+You can find my publications below or on [NASA/ADS](https://ui.adsabs.harvard.edu/search/filter_author_facet_hier_fq_author=AND&filter_author_facet_hier_fq_author=author_facet_hier%3A%221%2FLebeau%2C%20T%2FLebeau%2C%20Th%C3%A9o%22&fq=%7B!type%3Daqp%20v%3D%24fq_author%7D&fq_author=(author_facet_hier%3A%221%2FLebeau%2C%20T%2FLebeau%2C%20Th%C3%A9o%22)&q=author%3A%22Lebeau%2C%20Th%C3%A9o%22&sort=date%20desc%2C%20bibcode%20desc&p_=0) as well as my talks, posters and outreach in my [CV](uploads/CV_Theo_Lebeau.pdf).

+{

 {style="text-align: justify;"}